iryna6794/shortest-path-algorithm/README.md

 ### 1. Breadth-First Search (BFS)
 - **Class:** BSFSolver
-- **Description:** Finds the shortest path in an unweighted graph using a queue (LinkedList).
+- **Description:** Finds the shortest path in a weighted graph using a queue (LinkedList).
 Expands nodes in the order they are discovered.

 ### 2. Dijkstra’s Algorithm (Binary Heap)
 - **Class:** DijkstraSolver